 We know that uni can be really enjoyable and inspiring, but sometimes it can also be challenging.
-That’s why we're here to support your wellbeing throughout your time with us.
+That’s why we're here to support you throughout your time with us.

-Our friendly Student Wellbeing Advisers offer confidential support and advice about general wellbeing, personal, financial and housing matters.
+Our friendly Student Support Advisers offer confidential support and advice about personal and financial matters.

-Whether you need help putting together a budget plan, advice about what funding is available, support in liaising with a landlord or a chat about getting that study/life balance, our advisers are here for you.
+Whether you need help putting together a budget plan, advice about what funding is available or a chat about getting that study/life balance, our advisers are here for you.

-And whatever your concerns, our Student Wellbeing Adviser are a good place to start as they can help you access other specialist support within and outside of the University.
+And whatever your concerns, our Student Support Adviser are a good place to start as they can help you access other specialist support within and outside of the University.

 They offer a mixture of face-to-face and online support via email, phone and video conferencing.

 You can contact them via:

 Please note that we continue to recommend that you wear a mask for face-to-face appointments, to help us protect each other and keep COVID infection rates down.